Raghad-qassim/Reading-notes/201/read3.md

 *Definition lists types:*

-1-dl

-    consists of a series of terms and their definitions.
+1-dd: consists of a series of terms and their definitions.

-2-dt

-      This is used to contain the term being defined (the definition term) 3-dd
+2-dt: This is used to contain the term being defined (the definition term)

-This is used to contain the definition.
+3-dd:This is used to contain the definition.

 **Nested Lists :**
 Lists can be nested inside one another.